Police in Bath and Brunswick, Maine Work with PARRI for One2One Addiction Recovery

 In a formal announcement on March 10, the Bath and Brunswick Police Departments announced their participation in the initiative.

-Both departments received training on Monday, March 29 in preparation for implementing the program in their respective departments on Thursday, April 1 of this year.
+Both departments received training on Monday, March 29 in preparation for implementing the program in their respective departments on Thursday, April 1 this year.

 According to Chief Stewart, “Addiction is a dreadful disease that impacts not only individuals and their families, but entire communities as well.”